Kitty de Hoyos: Film

-That same year, Hoyos was cast in Los Cuervos están de luto (The Ravens are in mourning), along with Silvia Pinal.
+That same year, Hoyos was cast in Los cuervos están de luto (The Ravens are in mourning), along with Silvia Pinal and Lilia Prado.
 It was directed by Jaime Salvador.
 The story revolves around a family caught in the aftermath of a tragic event, and Hoyos portrayed the ghost of the dead wife of the man.
 It's regarded as one of her finest roles, which earned her a Diosa de Plata (Silver Goddess) award.

 Between 1963 and 1964, Hoyos starred in four Zorro-inspired movies: In 1963 Aventuras de las hermanas X (Adventures of the Sisters X) and Las vengadoras enmascaradas (The masked woman avengers); the next year she starred in Las hijas del Zorro (The daughters of Zorro) and Las invencibles (The invincible women).
 In Aventuras de las hermanas X, Hoyos portrayed Christine, a traveling entertainer who secretly becomes a whip-wielding avenger, determined to track down the killer of her parents from twelve years earlier.
 She is assisted by her sister Teresa, played by Dacia González.
 The following year, the two sisters (de Hoyos and González) continued their adventures in Las Vengadoras Enmascaradas, which centers on a silver shipment robbery that results in the death of Teresa's fiancé.
 All of them were directed by Federico Curiel and starred by Hoyos and González.
 The movies were inspired by the 1944 film serial Zorro's Black Whip, with a female Zorro as the main role.

 Other film credits of Hoyos include Heroína (1965), filmed in New York, and La fiebre del deseo (1966).

 In her dramatic roles, she worked along with renowned actos like Arturo de Córdova, Pedro Armendáriz, Silvia Pinal, Marga López, Columba Domínguez, David Reynoso and Javier Solís.
-Along with her dramatic roles, Hoyos is remembered for the comedy movies she made with comedians Tin-tan, Resortes, Cantinflas, Viruta and Capulina, Oscar Pulido and Oscar Ortiz de Pinedo.
+Along with her dramatic roles, Hoyos is remembered for the comedy movies she made with comedians Tin-Tan, Resortes, Cantinflas, Viruta and Capulina, Clavillazo and Piporro.